makenoisewacamayo/primesNumbers/README.md

 implementation of the algorith siege of Eratosthenes, to calculate primes numbers.

-is exposed as an api by default in por 3000.
+is exposed as an api by default in port 3000.
 If you want to change it create an `.env` file on the root of the project.

 ```